 Our rehabilitation service is funded in a number of ways.
 As the UK’s only dedicated neurorehabilitation provider with a National Specialised Commissioning Contract to deliver brain injury rehabilitation in conjunction with NHS England, funding flows automatically for children and young people who meet certain criteria (subject to assessment and placement availability).
-In addition, we also work with clinical commissioning groups (CCGS) and local authorities across the UK to secure funding for placements.
+In addition, we also work with integrated care boards (ICBs) and local authorities across the UK to secure funding for placements.
 Private placements are available, typically funded by insurance companies, case management organisations, embassies representing a child, or by families themselves.
 As a charity, we need to raise £7m each year to help support children and their families, and heavily rely upon the generous donations of our supporters in doing so.

 If you’re a healthcare professional working with a child or young person with acquired brain injury, you can find out more about how our services may be able to support them by clicking here.